 4.12 Amendment No. 1 to Shareholder Rights Agreement dated October 19, 2007 between Celldex and Computershare Trust Company, N.A. (formerly EquiServe Trust Company, N.A.) as Rights Agent Incorporated by reference to Exhibit 10.1 of Celldex's Registration Statement on Form 8-A/A filed October 22, 2007 4.13 Amendment No. 2 to Shareholder Rights Agreement dated March 7, 2008, between Celldex and Computershare Trust Company, N.A. (formerly EquiServe Trust Company, N.A.), as Rights Agent.
 Incorporated by reference to Exhibit 10.1 of Celldex Registration Statement on Form 8-A12G/A filed on March 7, 2008.
-5.1 Opinion of Lowenstein Sandler PC as to the legality of the securities being registered Filed herewith 23.1 Consent of PricewaterhouseCoopers LLP, Registered Independent Public Accounting Firm of Celldex Therapeutics, Inc. Filed herewith 23.2 Consent of Ernst & Young LLP, Registered Independent Public Accounting Firm of Celldex Therapeutics, Inc. Filed herewith 23.3 Consent of Deloitte & Touche LLP, Registered Independent Public Accounting Firm of CuraGen Corporation Filed herewith 23.4 Consent of Lowenstein Sandler PC Included in Exhibit 5.1 hereto 24.1 Powers of Attorney Included on signature pages to this Registration Statement 24
+5.1 Opinion of Lowenstein Sandler PC as to the legality of the securities being registered Previously filed 23.1 Consent of PricewaterhouseCoopers LLP, Registered Independent Public Accounting Firm of Celldex Therapeutics, Inc. Filed herewith 23.2 Consent of Ernst & Young LLP, Registered Independent Public Accounting Firm of Celldex Therapeutics, Inc. Filed herewith 23.3 Consent of Deloitte & Touche LLP, Registered Independent Public Accounting Firm of CuraGen Corporation Filed herewith 23.4 Consent of Lowenstein Sandler PC Previously filed 24.1 Powers of Attorney Included on signature pages to this Registration Statement

-- (a) The undersigned registrant hereby undertakes: - (1) To file, during any period in which offers or sales are being made, a post-effective amendment to this registration statement: - (i) To include any prospectus required by Section 10(a)(3) of the Securities Act;
+- (a) The undersigned registrant hereby undertakes: - (1) To file, during any period in which offers or sales are being made, a post-effective amendment to this registration statement: - (i) To include any prospectus required by Section 10(a)(3) of the Securities Act; - (ii) To reflect in the prospectus any facts or events arising after the effective date of the registration statement (or the most recent post-effective amendment thereof) which, individually or in the aggregate, represent a fundamental change in the information set forth in the registration statement.
+Notwithstanding the foregoing, any increase or decrease in volume of securities offered (if the total dollar value of securities offered would not exceed that which was registered) and any deviation from the low or high end of the estimated maximum offering range may be reflected in the form of prospectus filed with the Commission pursuant to Rule 424(b) if, in the aggregate, the changes in volume and price represent no more than a 20% change in the maximum aggregate offering price set forth in the "Calculation of Registration Fee" table in the effective registration statement; and - (iii) To include any material information with respect to the plan of distribution not previously disclosed in the registration statement or any material change to such information in the registration statement;

-(ii) To reflect in the prospectus any facts or events arising after the effective date of the registration statement (or the most recent posteffective amendment thereof) which, individually or in the aggregate, represent a fundamental change in the information set forth in the registration statement.
-Notwithstanding the foregoing, any increase or decrease in volume of securities offered (if the total dollar value of securities offered would not exceed that which was registered) and any deviation from the low or high end of the estimated maximum offering range may be reflected in the form of prospectus filed with the Commission pursuant to Rule 424(b) if, in the aggregate, the changes in volume and price represent no more than a 20% change in the maximum aggregate offering price set forth in the "Calculation of Registration Fee" table in the effective registration statement; and provided, however, that paragraphs (a)(1)(i) through (a)(1)(iii) do not apply if the information required to be included in a post-effective amendment by those paragraphs is contained in reports filed with or furnished to the Commission by the Registrant pursuant to Section 13 or Section 15(d) of the Exchange Act that are incorporated by reference in the registration statement, or is contained in a form of prospectus filed pursuant to Rule 424(b) that is part of the registration statement.
+provided, however, that paragraphs (a)(1)(i) through (a)(1)(iii) do not apply if the information required to be included in a post-effective amendment by those paragraphs is contained in reports filed with or furnished to the Commission by the Registrant pursuant to Section 13 or Section 15(d) of the Exchange Act that are incorporated by reference in the registration statement, or is contained in a form of prospectus filed pursuant to Rule 424(b) that is part of the registration statement.